fitsaleem/TODO-App-In-React-JS/README.md

 **6: Event and Event handlers (Event bubling)**

 # after creating this project you will understand and cover all these topics..

+# Now we will further continue our project and take it to next level advance project in 2nd branch.